Tengku Mohamad Rizam: Career

 Tengku Mohamad Rizam began his banking career in 1986 at MUI Bank Berhad (now known as Hong Leong Bank), where he held various roles in the Business Development & Marketing Division, culminating in his position as Manager.
 He later served in senior roles at Malaysian French Bank Berhad (now known as Alliance Bank), Bank Utama (M’sia) Berhad (now known as RHB Bank), and RHB Islamic Bank Berhad.

 Notably, Tengku Mohamad Rizam was the Deputy Regional Director (Central) at RHB Bank Berhad, where he supported the Regional Director in managing and maximising returns of the Group’s retail franchise in the Central Region, contributing significantly to the bank's retail revenue.
 He also led the Technology Banking Division, overseeing the management and marketing of Internet banking and cash management products.
 He retired in 2014 as Head, Transaction Banking and Senior Vice President of RHB Islamic Bank.

-Tengku Mohamad Rizam was appointed as the Chairman of the Kelantan State Service Commission (SPN) on 6 September 2014 and the President of the Kelantan Islamic Religious and Malay Customs Council (MAIK) on 19 March 2019.
-He was also the Commander of the 506 Territorial Army Regiment from 2 August 2012 to 1 August 2021 and held the rank of Brigadier General.
+Tengku Mohamad Rizam was appointed as the Chairman of the Kelantan State Service Commission (SPN) on 6 September 2014 and as the President of the Kelantan Islamic Religious and Malay Customs Council (MAIK) on 19 March 2019.
+He also served as the Commander of the 506 Territorial Army Regiment from 2 August 2012 to 1 August 2021 and held the rank of Brigadier General.